yderek5/friend-finder/README.md

 # friend-finder
-A sample dating app -like site deployed on heroku
+A simple dating app -like site deployed on heroku

+Fill out the survey and you'll recieve your best match!